elcruzo/telegram-bot-1/README.md

 ## Support

-If you encounter any issues or have questions about using ElCruzoBot, feel free to contact me by [email](mailto:ayomideadekoya266@gmail.com)
+If you encounter any issues or have questions about using CipherScape, feel free to contact me by [email](mailto:ayomideadekoya266@gmail.com)

 ## License